paul-sud/chipseq-visualization/README.md

 # Back End Setup
 1. Make sure Postgres is installed.
-2. Properly configure .env file (see .env.example file in back-end directory as a template).
+2. Properly configure .env file (see .env.example file in backend directory as a template).
 Create a new database with an appropriate postgres user/password configuration with sufficient permissions to access and edit the newly created database.
 Then, ensure that the variables below in particular are properly configured.

 SECRET_KEY=your-secret-key